charles-wesley-bodhanam/aws-cicd-demo-app/README.md

 ## Notes

 - This project focuses on in-place deployments using AWS CodeDeploy.
-- Blue/Green deployments with ALB can be implemented as an extension.
+- Blue/Green deployments implemented using AWS CodeDeploy with traffic switching.
+- This project reflects real-world deployment challenges and solutions.

 ---